 Deleting old raw data also has one other important advantage: it will free database space which will, in turn, slightly increase performance.

 If you run the automatic script as explained in the FAQ, it is safe to delete your old log data and still access all historical reports in Matomo (Piwik).

 Step 3) Include a Web Analytics Opt-Out Feature on Your Site (Using an iFrame)

 In Administration > Privacy, you will be able to copy and paste the following Iframe code:

-You can make the opt-out iframe look great on your website by customising the fonts and colors.
-You will also be able to customise the Opt-out iframe text color, background color, font size, and font family.
+You can make the opt-out iframe look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).

 Here below is the example iframe for this website.
 You can opt out from being tracked on demo.matomo.org:

 Step 4) Respect DoNotTrack preference

 Do Not Track is a technology and policy proposal that enables users to opt out of tracking by websites they do not visit, including analytics services, advertising networks, and social platforms.
 By default, Matomo respects users preference and will not track visitors which have specified “I do not want to be tracked” in their web browsers.
 For more information about DoNotTrack, check out donottrack.us.